If you have a Jeep and the ESP BAS light comes on, several things can cause the problem.

 This gives the vehicle much easier steering and drive-ability when the road conditions are not ideal.

-The ESP light should flash briefly when it is working and then go off.
+The ESP light will flash briefly when it is working and then go off.

-If the light stays on continuously, there is a problem with the ESP system.
+If the light stays on continuously and the driving conditions are good there is a problem with the ESP system.

 Below are the most common causes of an ESP BAS Light to stay on.